 With NHC 2024 taking place in the Ocean State, the connection between water and human communities, behavior, and decisions over millennia inspires the conference’s theme of Making Waves, Navigating Currents of Change.

-We invite proposals for topical sessions highlighting connections across humanities and other disciplines and practices.
-We especially encourage proposals incorporating the theme of water, making waves through public humanities, and navigating currents of change.
+The conference will include topical sessions highlighting connections across humanities and other disciplines and practices that incorporate the theme of water, making waves through public humanities, and navigating currents of change.

-Off-site sessions will be an integral part of the Conference experience.
-These sessions will take place outside of the conference hotel but ideally within walking distance!
-They will introduce participants to an aspect of the Providence or Rhode Island humanities landscape or to a type of humanities program that is best understood beyond the hotel and convention center walls.
-Local, RI-based cultural organizations and/or humanities practitioners are encouraged to submit proposals for off-site sessions as a way to introduce the conference’s national audience to the rich humanities ecosystem of the Ocean State.
+There will also be a series of off-site sessions and tours which will take place outside of the conference hotel and will introduce participants to an aspect of the Providence or Rhode Island humanities landscape or to a type of humanities program that is best understood beyond the hotel and convention center walls.

-Please note: Session proposals will be reviewed by the NHC Planning Committee in May.
+Please note: Session proposals were reviewed by the NHC Planning Committee in May.
 Once notified of an accepted session, all conference presenters (including offsite presenters) will be expected to register for the conference at a discounted rate ($350) when registration opens this summer.

 The National Humanities Conference (NHC) strives to include participants and partners in a wide range of backgrounds and institutions.
 As in past years, the NHC will have a limited amount of funds available to offset registration costs and will give priority to students, contingent faculty, community partners, and participants who lack institutional support to attend.